ReekenX/docker-for-webdevs/Readme.md

 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

-Main idea and most of the code I borrowed from [Arminas Žukauskas library called docker-lamp].
+This setup originally was created by [Arminas Žukauskas library called docker-lamp], but I extended/changed it to suit my own needs.

 ## License